len-onN/len-onN/README.md

 Questions, suggestions? lenonphilippi@gmail.com, [Linkedin](https://www.linkedin.com/in/lenon-fernandes-philippi-baaa92252/).

 Beside codes, I like to try new melodies and rhythms and readings of random articles about science and technology.
+New songs and articles are welcomed, and as soon as possible there'll be a feedback about it. o//

 ##